-All contracts to be tendered must be advertised on the CHEST, the Council's website and in the OJEU (Official Journal of the European Union) if appropriate.
+All contracts to be tendered must be advertised on the CHEST, the Council's website and on Find a Tender (FTS)in the OJEU (Official Journal of the European Union) if if appropriate.
 There is no longer a requirement to advertise in a trade journal or newspaper.
-The European Journal does not charge for the service and covers a wide audience.
-All contracts with a total value that exceeds EC procurement thresholds must be awarded in accordance with EC Procurement Rules relating to public authorities.
-Thresholds are updated every two years with the next update due January 20162018.
-Thresholds (net of VAT) from 1 January 2014 2016 are as follows:-
+The European Journal-FTS does not charge for the service and covers a wide audience.
+All contracts with a total value that exceeds EU-UK procurement thresholds must be awarded in accordance with EU-UK Procurement Rules relating to public authorities.
+Thresholds are updated every two years with the next update due January 2022.
+Thresholds (net of VAT) from 1 January 2020 are as follows:-